jeka-dev/javafx-plugin/README.md

 ## Example

-This repository contains a basic JavaFX application example in [src/main/Java](src/main/Java).
+This repository contains a basic JavaFX application example in [sample-1](sample-1) directory.

 Visit also https://github.com/djeang/devtools which is an JavaFX application built with JeKa.